S686/20-2-opensourcesw/README.md

 Responsibilities:

  -Weighing with an Arduino (with load cell), preprocessing and sending data after weighing.
- -Data processing and main function using Python -Measurement of negative quantity and notification, etc.
+ -Data processing and main function using Python.
+ -Measurement of negative quantity and notification, etc.
  -For more details, please check the PPT file in the link.
 (Video is attached to the PPT file)